 One cell can contain up to 25% of ATP.
 Some cells, such as red blood cells, do not contain mitochondria, whereas liver cells may contain much more ATP than other cells.
 The amount of mitochondria in a cell is not static, it can adapt to the organism’s energy needs.
 The amount of mitochondria increases with light (especially red and infrared light) and decreases in darkness.

-How a cell produces energy is not only dependent on glucose, thyroid hormone and oxygen, but also on micronutrients such as minerals, trace elements, vitamins and other substances.
+How a cell produces energy is not only dependent on glucose, thyroid hormone, and oxygen but also on micronutrients such as minerals, trace elements, vitamins, and other substances.
 Think of a fireplace with a big fire that produces a lot of smoke and soot.
 This is similar to states where energy production (oxidation) is high but antioxidants are low.
-Here, antioxidants such as vitamin A, E or C are increasingly used to fight free radicals.
+Here, antioxidants such as vitamins A, E, or C are increasingly needed to fight free radicals.
 Sooner or later, free radicals also cause excessive damage to the mitochondria themselves and generally cause the body to age.
 This is why micronutrients are also necessary for optimal energy production.

 This should make clear the importance of mitochondria and their health for any type of growth and development.

-And because it is so frequently ignored: nothing apart from nutrition can manufacture energy .
+And because it is so frequently ignored: from a practical perspective, nothing apart from nutrition can manufacture sufficient energy for proper development.

-But not every energy deficiency is due to a problem in energyproduction.
+But not every energy deficiency is due to a problem in energy production.
 There may also be a blockage that exists independently of any nutrient supply.
-In this case, the body starves to death when the troughs are full, as it were.
+In this case, one might as well starve on a full stomach.

-Energy blockages can make themselves known via all possible sources in the body.
+Energy blockages can result from all possible sources in the body.
 Very central energy blockages can manifest from the psyche and the nervous system or through epigenetic disorders.
-These become more violent due to the role of the nervous system as the head of the organism, by changing the concepts of our original blueprint, the genes.

-Energy blockages can be affected by all substances and agents that are not directly involved in energy production.
-These can be material substances such as medications, but from the perspective of naturopathy also energetic measures such as acupuncture, homeopathy, etc. Ultimately, every form of psychotherapy and even movement must be considered energetic measures in this sense.
+Energy blockages can be positively or negatively affected by all substances and agents that are not directly involved in energy production.
+These can be material substances such as medications, but from the perspective of naturopathy also energetic measures such as acupuncture, homeopathy, etc. Ultimately, every form of psychotherapy and even movement can have an effect on energy flow.